TryCatchHCF/Cloakify/README.md

 - Remove all duplicate entries and all blank lines

 Pass the new file as the cipher argument to cloakify / decloakify

+#Tutorial
+See my DEF CON 24 slides (included in project) from Crypto & Privacy Village workshop, and DemoLabs.
+Complete tutorial on what Cloakify can do, specific use cases, and more.

 #Cloakify Example
 <pre>